muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/lightjasonagentspeak.md

 * *body* passes all information and perceived data to the mind.
 * *mind* will be executed with the information provided by the body and passes information back to the body.

-From the developer perspective the
+From the developer perspective,
-  * *mind* of an agent should be implemented with a **domain dependent behaviour model**, e.g. the driving behaviour of the vehicle and the
+  * the *mind* of an agent should be implemented with a **domain-dependent behaviour model**, e.g. the driving behaviour of the vehicle;
-  * *body* with a **domain independent execution model** within the simulation software.
+  * the *body* should be implemented with a **domain independent execution model** within the simulation software.

 ---
 ### Useful Links